 Includes three working groups covering the following focus areas: Green Property Operations, Employee Engagement, and Tenant Engagement

-Includes representatives from central functions, regions, and properties
+Includes representatives from across functions, regions, and properties

 Each group reports regularly to the Sustainability and ESG team